jcwilk/bueller/README.markdown

 ## Gem

-Bueller gives you tasks for building and installing your gem.
+Bueller gives you tasks (provided by Bundler) for building and installing your gem.

     rake install